 When you’ve done everything to build up the desire and interest in your deals and discounts for Black Friday and Cyber Monday, it’s time to make sure that your infrastructure will hold.

 Imagine thousands of hits per minute or second in your e-commerce store coming from all directions.
-Usually, when we have enough email subscribers, and we launch a sale campaign, it’s not unheard of breaking your site down.
-Now imagine for a shopping spree like Black Friday and Cyber Monday with people coming from email, affiliates, partners, ads and other channels.
+Usually, when we have enough email subscribers and launch a sale campaign, it’s not unheard of to break your site down.
+Imagine a shopping spree like Black Friday and Cyber Monday with people coming from email, affiliates, partners, ads and other channels.

-You must have a robust cloud service that allows you to hold during the spike of traffic and keeps delivering an excellent experience to anyone in touch with your brand.
+You must have a robust cloud service that allows you to hold during traffic spikes and keeps delivering an excellent experience to anyone in touch with your brand.

 Maybe you need to invest in a web load redundant service just to make sure that you’ll be active during this crazy season.
 Every traffic hit counts for your bottom line.
 It’s not the time to be cheap about it.
 If you get offline, all this work won’t pay off.

 Are your payment systems active with credible partners?
-In this Black Friday and Cyber Monday, they will face a spike in their services as well, so a few may have difficulties to handle the demand.
+On this Black Friday and Cyber Monday, they will also face a spike in their services, so a few may have difficulties handling the demand.
 Make sure that you won’t miss sales because of them.

-Are your transportation partners APIs working as planned?
-Ask them if there’s anything you can do to avoid disconnection during this season.
+Are your transportation partners’ APIs working as planned?
+Ask them if you can do anything to avoid disconnection during this season.

-Don’t forget to have enough product to sell if you are expecting a huge demand.
+Don’t forget to have enough products to sell if you expect a huge demand.
 It can be daunting to see the sales you could do, and you’re not because your products run out of stock.

 Quick Lessons we can take from Black Friday and Cyber Monday.